 Getting some activity in while having the NYC skyline in view is quite the experience to take part of.

 Enjoy a Sunset

 If you stay long enough in the day, I would definitely recommend taking a seat along the river to enjoy a sunset.
 Since the sun sets behind Manhattan to the west, you get to see the sun go down and hopefully see some colorful skies as it happens.
-Pebble Beach is my go to option here.
+Pebble Beach and the Old Pier 1 are my go to options here.

 Go for a Run / Bike Ride